nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 * Cons: The flexibility of the data manipulation may be restrictive and this may result in future functions being harder to implement.

 Option 2 : Using an iterator
-* Pros: An iterator allows for more flexible data access as it allows for more efficient deletion of a block of data and it helps to keep the location of where data was manipulated.
+* Pros: An iterator allows for more flexible data access as it allows for more efficient deletion of a block of data, and it helps to keep the location of where data was manipulated.
-* Cons: Maintenance of the iterator is very difficult and it may not be worth the effort to implement when solutions exist that only require inbuilt functions.
+* Cons: Maintenance of the iterator is very difficult, and it may not be worth the effort to implement when solutions exist that only require inbuilt functions.
   <br>

 ### 5.2.4 List